What is TAFDC?

 Yes, if your income is low enough.
 If you choose to get benefits for yourself:

 - DTA will count your income when they decide how much TAFDC you and your grandchild can get.

 Can I get child care for my grandchild for the hours that I work?

-You can get SNAP/ Food Stamps for your grandchild, but only if you get them for yourself as well.
+You can get SNAP/ for your grandchild, but only if you get them for yourself as well.
 DTA will count your income (and the income of any other people who need to be part of your SNAP case) when they decide how much SNAP you and your granchild will get.

 What about MassHealth?